 Many CIIA’s include non-compete clauses as well.
 These state that the worker is not allowed to go into business in the same industry for a certain period of time after leaving the company.
 This helps prevent inventions created during their employment from being taken to another competitor or to start their own business.

-Non-competes have very specific legal requirements in many jurisdictions in order to be enforceable.
-In certain professions, a non-compete may be against public policy and unenforceable as a result.
-Make sure that your agreement is analyzed by an attorney to ensure it is enforceable.
+Non-competes have very specific legal requirements in many jurisdictions to be enforceable.
+In certain professions, a non-compete may be against public policy and unenforceable.
+Make sure that an attorney analyzes your agreement to ensure it is enforceable.

 Step 5 – Duration of Agreement